Guan06/mina/README.md

 data format, parameters and usage could be found in vignette.

 ### Input data
-We included OTU table of Human Microbiome Project downloaded from https://www.hmpdacc.org/hmp/HMQCP/ and maize root-associated microbial community profiling ASV table from Bourceret and Guan *et al*., 2020.
-In the HMP dataset, **2711 samples with **27,627 OTUs and for maize dataset, 437 samples with 11,098** ASVs were presented.
+We included OTU table of downloaded from [Human Microbiome Project](https://www.hmpdacc.org/hmp/HMQCP/) and maize root-associated microbial community profiling ASV table (unpublished) In the HMP dataset, 2711 samples with 27,627 OTUs and for maize dataset, 437 samples with 11,098 ASVs were presented.
 To import the data and create new 'mina' object:
 ```r
 hmp <- new("mina", tab = hmp_otu, des = hmp_des)